djaumann/test-repo-3d-mag/docs/hw-platforms.rst

 Supported Sensor Boards
 -----------------------

-This library support almost the complete XENSIV™ 3D Magnetic Sensors Tlx493d family.
-This includes the Shields2Go as well as the 2GO Kits of the sensors.
+This library supports almost the complete XENSIV™ 3D Magnetic Sensors Tlx493d family.
+This includes the Shield2Go boards, as well as the 2GO Kits of the sensors.
 Following you will see a list of boards which are supported by this library.

 XENSIV™ TLV493D-A1B6 Shield2Go
 """"""""""""""""""""""""""""""